richyBaxter/geo-analyzer/README.md

 ### Your Data

-- **No Storage**: Content is analyzed in real-time, nothing is persisted
+- **No Storage**: Content is analysed in real-time, nothing is persisted
 - **No Tracking**: No analytics or usage tracking
 - **Your Infrastructure**: Runs on your Cloudflare account
 - **Your Logs**: Only you can access Worker logs and metrics